MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Request-PnPSyntexClassifyAndExtract.md

 ```

 ### -List
-The name or list holding the files to classify and extract
+The name or list holding the files to classify and extract.

 ```yaml
 Type: ListPipeBind